 – Robert Biswas-Diener, 2008

-Positive psychology – founded by Martin Seligman – is an emerging field of scientific study that focuses on positive human functioning and flourishing.
-There is a growing body of research and theory circling positive psychology and broadening its reach to all areas of life.
+Positive Psychology – founded by Dr. Martin Seligman – is an emerging field of scientific study that focuses on positive human functioning and flourishing.
+There is a growing body of research and theory circling Positive Psychology and broadening its reach to all areas of life.
 It considers multiple dimensions including the biological, cultural, institutional, global, personal, and relational.
 The main aim is to understand human strengths and how these encourage people to flourish and thrive.

 “Positive Psychology takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfilment: meaning and purpose” (Seligman, 2002)

 The science of Positive Psychology has three central dimensions:

 Understanding positive emotions (such as joy, satisfaction and flow).

 This involves the study of contentment with the past, happiness in the present, and hope for the future.
 This level is about feeling good, rather than doing good or being a good person.

 Understanding positive individual traits involves the study of strengths – such as the capacity for love and work, courage, or resilience to name a few.